Skip to main content

 Preparation videos

-It may also help your child to watch a video about some of their favorite characters' visits to the doctor.
+It may help your child to watch a video about some of their favorite characters' visits to the doctor.

 Videos about going to the doctor